Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 \section{Theoretical Model}

 In the following, we consider a bosonic gas of $N$ non-interacting atoms confined in an external harmonic trapping potential.
-A supplementary model for the ideal gas theory is presented that covers the description of the non-reversible forward-time evolution of a non-interacting many-particle system below and above the critical temperature for Bose-Einstein condensation.
-The model describes the quantum field of an ideal gas in terms of a two-dimensional vector that includes either one order parameter for the quantum system's forward and backward propagating unitary time evolution.
-Applying this mathematical structure, interference of the two field components defines the forward propagation of time provided that the system is considered to follow the Boltzmann equilibrium.
+A supplementary model for the ideal gas theory is presented that covers the description of the non-reversible forward-time evolution of a non-interacting many-particle system below and above the critical temperature for Bose-Einstein condensation in the limit, where the total particle number is allowed to fluctuate from one realization to the next.

+The model describes the quantum field of a non-interacting Bose gas in terms of a two-dimensional vector that includes either one order parameter for the quantum system's forward and backward propagating unitary time evolution.
+Applying this mathematical structure, the interference of the two field components defines the forward propagation of time provided that the system is considered to follow the Boltzmann equilibrium.
 Time is measured in quantized physical units of seconds, which means that the extended ideal gas model can be interpreted as a model description for elementary quantum clocks.
-Modeling the quantum field at finite temperature assuming thermal equilibrium leads to numerical realizations of Glauber coherent states with an initial phase defined by the (pre-defined) zero phase of the quantum field.
+Modeling the quantum field at finite temperature, assuming thermal equilibrium, leads to numerical realizations of Glauber coherent states with an initial phase defined by the (pre-defined) zero phase of the quantum field.